AnnaS0272/Pewlett-Hackard-Analysis/README.md

 --AND ti.to_date = ('9999-01-01')
 ORDER BY e.emp_no;
 ```
-Again, I encountered duplicates and I addressed them by using the following code:
+Again, I encountered duplicates, but this time I addressed them by only filtering for curent title ```AND ti.to_date = ('9999-01-01')```, using using the following code:

 ```
 --Challenge Part 2: Count before removing duplicates(3125)